AnasAbuzayed/pypsa-zm-data/README.md

 # pypsa-zm-data

-This repository mainly hosts data required to run energy system planning scenarions for Zambia within [PyPSA-Earth](https://github.com/pypsa-meets-earth/pypsa-earth).
+This repository mostly hosts data required to run energy system planning scenarions for Zambia within [PyPSA-Earth](https://github.com/pypsa-meets-earth/pypsa-earth).
 Hence, it is not a standalone repository, and needs to be executed in conjunction with PyPSA-Earth.

  It also contains customised pieces of code to run those scenarios, instructions on how to run them, and validation notebooks for Zambia.